 - Low birthweight

 All of these complications can lead to further health concerns and risks both during and after pregnancy.
-However, it’s important to remember that preeclampsia are treatable conditions when diagnosed during regular checkups.
+However, it’s important to remember that close follow up with an MFM can assure the best pregnancy outcome

 How is Preeclampsia Treated?